MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-appendix/common-issues-when-adapting-multiplayer.md

 # Changing a game from 2014 to 2015 Multiplayer

-This topic describes issues that you must consider when adapting a 2014 Multiplayer title for 2015 Multiplayer.
+This article describes issues that you must consider when adapting a 2014 Multiplayer title for 2015 Multiplayer.

 ## Configuration Changes to Make for 2015 Multiplayer